oddluck/limnoria-plugins/README.md

 `useBold` - Whether to bold the title.
 Default value: `False`

 `channelWhitelist` - a comma separated list of channels in which titles should be displayed.
-If `False`, titles will be shown in all channels.
-Default value: `[]`
+If `""`, titles will be shown in all channels.
+Default value: `""`

 `ignoredDomainPatterns` - a comma separated list of strings that are regular expressions to match against URLs posted in channels.
 Default value: `[]`